C math - atan2() Function

-The C math atan2() function is used to return the angle theta from the conversion of rectangular coordinates (x, y) to polar coordinates (r, theta).
-The return value will be in the range -𝜋 through 𝜋.
+The C <math.h> atan2() function returns the angle theta from the conversion of rectangular coordinates (x, y) to polar coordinates (r, theta).
+The returned value will be in the range -𝜋 through 𝜋.

 Syntax